BSc/MSc Dissertation Projects

-Here is a list of dissertation project ideas that require some further thoughts and discussions.
-Some of these are more research oriented (focusing on building a test bed for scientific investigations, evaluated via experimentation) and others are more engineering oriented (focusing on software development, evaluated via software and user tests).
+Here is a list of BSc dissertation and MSc summer term dissertation project ideas that require some further thoughts and discussions.
+Some of these are more research oriented (focusing on building a test bed for scientific investigations, evaluated via experimentation) and others are more software engineering oriented (focusing on software development, evaluated via software and user tests).
 All projects are open to modification and negotiation, if you think you have a good idea to make them more interesting.

 Research Oriented Project Ideas